-Business, technology, data science skills crucial, says Coursera report
+Business, technology, data science skills crucial, and you can learn them on Coursera

 The Global Skills Index report for 2020 by Coursera shows a clear indication that the Fourth Industrial Revolution has called for new skills in areas across business, technology, and data science.

 According to the report, over two-thirds of the enrolments by governments, companies, and campuses on the Coursera platform are in courses teaching business, technology, and data science skills.